Solo Travel in Valencia

 Types of Girl about the Globe (GatG) – Beach GatG, Cultural, History, Arty & Museum GatG

-Before I moved to Barcelona, I spent two weeks in Valencia, deciding if it was the city that I wanted to live in.
+Before I moved to Barcelona, I spent two weeks in Valencia in Spain, deciding if it was the city that I wanted to live in.
 Even though I decided on Barcelona, I really enjoyed this Spanish city and recommend it for solos.
 Below is my guide on things to do in Valencia, as well as activities for all solos, where to eat and drink, where to stay and how to get around.
 Either click on the relevant link or read the whole article.

 - About Valencia